Community Asset Transfer

 At this point you may also choose to consider the legal structure of your organisation and the operational management of the asset.

 Ensuring that you have a sustainable asset

 We recognise that each asset is different and that some may require capital improvement prior to transfer.
-If your organisation is committed to community asset transfer and has a credible and sustainable plan you may choose to apply to our Asset Capital Fund.
+We do have some limited funds available for capital investment to support the transfer of some of our buildings.

 This fund is available for organisations to invest in assets to improve their sustainability.
 This can include updating existing facilities, improving ICT or changing the space to deliver new services and generate new trading opportunities.
-The fund is available for council owned assets, and our criteria can be found here.
+The fund is only available for council owned assets which are supported through the Communities Team or YHN.

 There are also a range of external funding opportunities available to organisations that may help you with community asset transfer.
 You may consider applying to; BIG, Sport England and the Heritage Lottery Fund.
 Each of these funders has their individual criteria and we recommend that you speak with them directly.